Most common questions and answers about kids’ braces

 4. Do kids braces hurt?

-A lot of kids are worried that their braces will hurt.
+Many kids often wonder Does getting braces hurt?
 Good news – they don’t.
 When braces are first applied, the child may experience some ache and discomfort as the teeth begin to be gently pulled into their correct position.
 This discomfort will fade in about 24 hours, but your child can take an OTC pain reliever like acetaminophen or ibuprofen until the discomfort subsides.
 This same discomfort will happen each time your child’s rubber bands and arch wires are exchanged, because each new arch wire moves the teeth a little more.

 5. Is it hard to keep teeth clean while wearing braces?